 A new gas boiler will typically cost around £2,300 plus the cost of the radiators, but you could cut the cost of your heating bill by nearly half and save by around £560 a year.

 If you don’t have a gas supply to your house but it is available nearby, you may be eligible for a grant towards the cost of having a connection put in.
-Otherwise you could install an oil boiler and fuel tank.

 If you decide to keep your electric heating then it could be beneficial for you to upgrade your heaters.